krystal2710/bank-telemarketing-analysis/README.md

 ## C. Included in the repository
 • Data: `bank-additional-full.csv`

-• R markdown file with codes and interpretaion: `bankfinal.Rmd`.
+• R markdown file with codes and interpretation: `bankfinal.Rmd`.
 The project uses R 4.1.2

 • A detailed report: `bankproject_report.pdf`